willia13/OS_project1/README.md

 # OS_project1
-A mock server system that has 10 like counter which each send data to a main host server
+A mock server system that has 10 like counter servers which each send data to a main host server